-Concentrations of cardinal with respect to trade receivables are limited due to the municipality's large number of customers.
-The municipality's historical experience in collection of trade neosivables fails within recorded allowances.
-Due to these factors, management believes that no additional risk beyond amounts provided for collection losses is inherent in the municipality's trade neosivables.
+Concerntrations of credit risk with respect to trade receivables are limited due to the municipality's large number of customers.
+The municipality's historical experience in collection of trade receivables falls within recorded allowances.
+Due to these factors, management believes that no additional risk beyond amounts provided for collection losses is inherent in the municipality's trade receivables

-Moses Kotane Local Municipality Annual Financial Statements for the year ended 30 June 2023 Notes to the Annual Financial Statements Figures in Rand
+Moses Kotane Local Municipality Annual Financial Statements for the year ended 30 June 2023 Notes to the Annual Financial Stateme